Stegacite/stegacite/README.md

 You CAN automate word matrix lookup - even I can write such programs - but these are only conveniences.
 Stegacite is an idea, not a program.

-## Basic usage ##
-For example, the New York Post recently published an article that was banned from Facebook and Twitter.
-People could not send this link because the companies didn't like it and reinterpreted their policies.
-TinyURL was able to translate the URL to an 8-digit base64 code ( y5zr43pm ) for me just now.
-Looking up y5, zr, 43, and pm on a word table (SOUTH Matrix) translates this to _geek pass hinky unbelievable_.

 ## Matrix tables ##
 In the repository, the Matrix files are ways to translate base64 to other terms.
 Each matrix is named after its encoding for the two letters "St".